 Managing customer journeys and user journeys together is a big undertaking.
 Perhaps it’s even beyond the ability of your customer success team to manage.
 Therefore, consider involving product and marketing teams to spread the work in a coordinated fashion.

-What’s at stake is a lot of money, if you believe (as we do!) that full and sustained adoption of your product is the best path to retention and revenue growth.
+What’s at stake is a lot of money, if you believe (as I do!) that full and sustained adoption of your product is the best path to retention and revenue growth.